Madeline Cox Arleo: Federal judicial service

-United States magistrate judge service

 From 2000 to 2014, she served as a United States magistrate judge in the District of New Jersey.

-District court service

-On June 26, 2014, President Barack Obama nominated Arleo to serve as a United States District Judge of the United States District Court for the District of New Jersey, to the seat vacated by Judge Dennis M. Cavanaugh, who retired on January 31, 2014.
-On July 29, 2014 a hearing before the United States Senate Committee on the Judiciary was held on her nomination.
-On September 18, 2014 her nomination was reported out of committee by a voice vote.
-On November 18, 2014 Senate Majority Leader Harry Reid filed for cloture on her nomination.
-On November 19, 2014 cloture was invoked by a 56–40 vote.
-On Thursday, November 20, 2014 the Senate confirmed her nomination by a voice vote.
+On June 26, 2014, President Barack Obama nominated Arleo to serve as a United States district judge of the United States District Court for the District of New Jersey, to the seat vacated by Judge Dennis M. Cavanaugh, who retired on January 31, 2014.
+On July 29, 2014, a hearing before the United States Senate Committee on the Judiciary was held on her nomination.
+On September 18, 2014, her nomination was reported out of committee by a voice vote.
+On November 18, 2014, Senate Majority Leader Harry Reid filed for cloture on her nomination.
+On November 19, 2014, the United States Senate invoked cloture on her nomination by a 56–40 vote.
+On November 20, 2014, her nomination was confirmed by a voice vote.
 She received her judicial commission on November 21, 2014.